‘THE GREEN DEATH’

-On Disc 5 of the ‘Doctor Who – The Collection – Season 10’ Blu-ray, the stereo sound audio mix option for the story; the three DVD audio commentaries; ‘The One with the Maggots’ making-of documentary; the ‘Global Conspiracy?’ spoof report; the visual effects featurette; the Robert Sloman interview; the Stewart Bevan interview; the ‘Wales Today’ compilation and the ‘What Katy Did Next’ clip show can be found on there.
+On Disc 5 of the ‘Doctor Who – The Collection – Season 10’ Blu-ray, the mono sound audio mix option for the story; the three DVD audio commentaries; ‘The One with the Maggots’ making-of documentary; the ‘Global Conspiracy?’ spoof report; the visual effects featurette; the Robert Sloman interview; the Stewart Bevan interview; the ‘Wales Today’ compilation, the ‘What Katy Did Next’ clip show and the ‘Radio Times Listing’ PDF can be found on there.
 The info-text commentary option; the photo gallery and the BBC continuity announcements of the story have been updated for 2019 on the Blu-ray.

 The new special features on Blu-ray include the ‘Behind the Sofa’ feature on ‘The Green Death’ with Katy Manning (Jo Grant); Richard Franklin (Mike Yates) and John Levene (Sgt.
 Benton) as well as new series producer Phil Collinson; new series writer Joy Wilkinson and new series writer Pete McTighe.
 There’s also the ‘Keeping Up With The Joneses’ documentary featuring Katy Manning and Stewart Bevan.
 There’s also ‘The U.N.I.T.
 Family – Part Two’ documentary, taken from the ‘Day of the Daleks’ DVD.
 There’s also a ‘BBC News’ extract; a ‘Nationwide’ interview with Katy Manning and interviews with Tony Adams, Stewart Bevan and Jerome Willis, conducted by Mark Gatiss and taken from the making of ‘Global Conspiracy?’.
 There’s also a ‘coming soon’ DVD trailer for ‘The Time Warrior’ with Jon Pertwee and Elisabeth Sladen (taken from the ‘Time-Flight’ and ‘Arc of Infinity’ DVDs).